 Create Targeted Campaigns

 Using the lists you’ve imported into your CRM, create and deploy targeted marketing campaigns to the owners you want to keep warm.
-Not sure how to best segment your lists for distribution?
-Consider these options in building your campaigns based on audience:

 Direct Mail Collateral

 In an era where digital marketing leads the charge, direct mail marketing tends to slip under the radar.
 When strategically deployed though, letters, flyer, and postcards can be lucrative in boosting brand awareness and creating new business.

 Similar to with email marketing, Reonomy allows you to export lead lists and mailing addresses to empower your direct mail marketing strategy.
 By identifying your target with the correct information, you’re empowered to send creative and engaging pieces of content to promote your business and keep your brand top of mind when owners are ready to take action.